 - Connecting Azure and Oracle Cloud through network and identity interoperability makes lift-and-improve migrations seamless.

-- Provides low latency and high throughput cross-cloud connectivity.
+- It provides low latency and high throughput of cross-cloud connectivity.

 - Multi-tier application can be partitioned to run DB on OCI and Application on Azure.